Free Connecticut Residential Lease Agreement

 The most relevant laws to take into consideration when renting a property in Connecticut are:

-Security deposits: In Connecticut,landlords are not legally allowed to charge more than 2 months’ rent if the property is occupied by a tenant under 62 years of age.
-Anyone 62 or older can only be charged a deposit sum of one month’s rent (§ 47a-21).
+- Security deposits: In Connecticut, landlords are currently not legally allowed to charge more than 2 months’ rent if the property is occupied by a tenant under 62 years of age.
+Anyone 62 or older can only be charged a deposit sum of one month’s rent.
+Note that for any rental agreement entered into on or after October 1, 2026, the limit is reduced to one month’s rent for all tenants regardless of age (§ 47a-21).

-Security deposit return: The amount taken as a security deposit must then be returned with accrued interest to the tenant no more than 30 days after they vacate the property or within 15 days of receiving the tenant’s forwarding address, whichever is sooner.
+- Security deposit return: The amount taken as a security deposit must be returned with accrued interest to the tenant no more than 21 days after they vacate the property or within 15 days of receiving the tenant’s forwarding address, whichever is sooner.
 The tenant must also be informed in advance of any deductions (§ 47a-21).

-Landlord’s right to enter: Connecticut law only specifies that landlords must give a reasonable amount of notice before entering the property (§ 47a-16).
-It is recommended to provide at least 24 hours notice if visiting to make repairs, show the property or make an inspection.
+- Landlord’s right to enter: Connecticut law specifies that landlords must give a reasonable amount of notice before entering the property (§ 47a-16).
+It is generally assumed that 24 hours is reasonable notice for repairs, inspections, or showings.

 Connecticut Real Estate Documents